Mapsred/TicketingBundle/docs/2-setting_up_the_entities.md

 You will also need to explain to doctrine which Interface is which Class with the following configuration.

-Feel free to customize it to match to your project as it is only an example.
+As it is only an example, feel free to customize it to match to your project.

 ```yaml
 # config/packages/doctrine.yaml